 The home team always has "home field advantage".
 The home team gets to decide which table is to be used at the playing location.
 All matches are to commence at the designated league night starting time.
 If the preferred table chosen by the home team is occupied at the designated league start time another table must be chosen immediately.
 Under no circumstance should a visiting team be forced to wait for a table to be available which would postpone the league match to a later time.

 The home team gets to determine if they would like to put up a shooter first or if the visiting team puts up a shooter first.
 After this is announced the designated team to put up first must announce which shooter they will be playing first.
 The opposing team can then put up the shooter they would like to challenge.
 After each match, putting up a shooter first will rotate between the teams until all of the matches are over.

-The object balls (1-ball through 9-ball) are to be racked as tightly as possible in a diamond shape, with the 1-ball at the apex of the diamond and on the foot spot, and the 9-ball in the middle of the triangle, a striped ball in one corner of the rack and a solid ball in the other corner.
+The object balls (1-ball through 15-ball) are to be racked as tightly as possible in a triangular shape, with any strip or solid at the apex of the triangle and on the foot spot, the 8-ball in the middle of the triangle, a striped ball in one corner of the rack and a solid ball in the other corner.
 The base of the rack should be parallel to the foot cushion.

 If the shooter performing the break shot, during their stroke, completely misses and makes no contact with the cue-ball (basically a "swing and a miss"), this is not considered a foul and the shooter may try the break shot again.

 Legally pocketing the 8-ball on the break wins the game for the breaker; assuming no foul has been committed.

 NOTE: When the 8-ball is pocketed on the break and the break did not meet all legal break requirements it results in a loss of game for the breaker.

 1.10AFTER THE BREAK - OPEN TABLE